vruusmann/blog/_posts/2015-02-24-converting_randomforest_pmml.md

 r2pmml(audit.rf, "/tmp/audit-r2pmml.pmml")
 ```

-The package defines a sole conversion function `r2pmml`, which is a thin wrapper around the Java converter application class `org.jpmml.converter.Main`.
+The package defines a sole conversion function `r2pmml`, which is a thin wrapper around the Java converter application `org.jpmml.rexp.Main`.
 Behind the scenes, this function performs the following operations:

 * Serializing the argument model object in ProtoBuf data format to a temporary file.
-* Initializing the JPMML-Converter instance:
+* Initializing the JPMML-R instance:
   * Setting the ProtoBuf input file to the temporary ProtoBuf file
   * Setting the PMML output file to the argument file
-* Executing the JPMML-Converter instance.
+* Executing the JPMML-R instance.
 * Cleaning up the temporary ProtoBuf file.

-The capabilities of the function `r2pmml` (eg. the selection of supported model types) are completely defined by the capabilities of the [JPMML-Converter](https://github.com/jpmml/jpmml-converter) library.
+The capabilities of the `r2pmml` function (eg. the selection of supported model types) are completely defined by the capabilities of the [JPMML-R](https://github.com/jpmml/jpmml-r) library.

-This package addresses the technical limitations of the `pmml` package completely.
+This package addresses the technical limitations of the legacy `pmml` package completely.
 First, all the processing (except for the serialization of the model object to a temporary file in the ProtoBuf data format) has been moved from the R memory space to a dedicated Java Virtual Machine (JVM) memory space.
 Second, model converter classes employ the [JPMML-Model](https://github.com/jpmml/jpmml-model) library, which delivers high efficiency without compromising on functionality.
 In this example, the ~2 MB random forest object `audit.rf` gives rise to a ~5.3 MB Java PMML class model object.
 That is 280 MB / 5.3 MB = ~50 times smaller than the DOM representation!

 The detailed timing information about the conversion is very interesting (the readings correspond to the first and second `r2pmml` function call):